 Today is a very special day because it just happens to be my One Year Blog Anniversary!
 I started this blog last year and it has grown into a passion I never could have imagined.
-To celebrate, I’m sharing a recipe for the absolute BEST Vegan Funfetti Buns AND my Top 10 Tips from my first year of blogging.
+To celebrate, I’m sharing a recipe for the absolute BEST Vegan Funfetti Buns AND my Top 10 Tips For New Food Bloggers.
 Keep reading because this is going to be a post filled with plenty of sprinkles and blogging/food photography tips!

 One Year of Blogging.
 WOW.
 Time literally FLEW by and here I am 57 recipes later!